MetaMakersCooperative/M2C_Yet_Another_Door_Controller/README.md

 Using the `arduino-cli`, make sure the config contains the `esp8266` index is listed under `additional_urls`.

 > Run `arduino-cli config dump` to see the current config.
 If it doesn't exist run `arduino-cli config init`.
+> Then edit the config file under ~/.arduino15/arduino-cli.yaml and make it look like this:

 ```yaml
 board_manager: